-A minimum of two towels is essential.
+A minimum of two towels is essential - one wet for cleaning balls and one dry for drying hands.
 The Greenside Microfiber towels above come in a pack of 3.
 If you live in a hot humid place like Florida, you'll do best with three towels.
 One for the clubs, one for your sweat and one to put cold water on and hang on your neck.

 Golf bags need a few things in the pockets to look after the course & yourself and others that actually make the game possible.

 You need a pencil or pen to keep score on the scorecard.

 Nothing worse than getting home after a good (or bad) round and lying down on burnt ears!
 Or walking around with that golfers tan at the swimming pool!